Xciles/Assignment2/README.md

 	* Skill <-> User
 	* User <-> Project

-## Tasks V3
+## Tasks - Part 3

 You now have multiple controllers and repeated logic.
 Please:
 1. Move the logic out of the controllers into custom classes that handle database communication for a certain type.
 2. Introduce generics to minimize code duplication.
 3. Use dependency injection.
-4. Find out and descibe the pros and cons when using generics in this situation.
+4. Find out and describe the pros and cons when using generics in this situation.